Josh Gracin (album)

-Josh Gracin is the debut album by the American country music singer of the same name.
+Josh Gracin is the debut studio album by American country music singer Josh Gracin.
 It was released in the United States on June 15, 2004 on Lyric Street Records, reached number eleven on the Nielsen Soundscan album chart and sold 57,048 the first week.
 It garnered a Gold certification and has sales of 703,000 copies as of December 2010, one of only three by new male country singers introduced in four years to earn a gold album.

 Content

 The tracks "I Want to Live", "Nothin' to Lose", and "Brass Bed" (which was re-titled "Stay with Me (Brass Bed)" upon release to radio) were all released as singles, peaking at number four, number one, and number five, respectively, on the country charts.
 "Nothin' to Lose" was originally recorded by its co-writer, Marcel, on his 2003 album You, Me and the Windshield.

 The album was recorded while he was still serving in the Marine Corps, recording it when on leave, during holidays and weekends.